Rajma masala is a delicious Punjabi red kidney bean curry loaded with fragrant spices and onions, my version is mild-moderately hot (spicy).

 Instructions

-1. Cover the beans in cold water and allow to soak for at least 3 hours.
+- Cover the beans in cold water and allow them to soak for at least 3 hours.

-4. Reduce the heat to medium-low and simmer for 60-90 minutes or until the beans have softened.
+- Turn the to high heat, bring the water to a boil, then reduce heat to medium-low and simmer for 60-90 minutes or until the beans have softened.

-8. Heat the oil in a 20cm or 8" saucepan over a medium heat.
+- Heat the oil in a 20cm or 8" saucepan over a medium-high heat.

-14. Throw in the chilli, fenugreek, coriander and garam masala powders and stir to coat.
+- Throw in the chilli powder, coriander and garam masala powders and stir to coat.

-17. Stir and add the beans, reduce to low and simmer for 20 minutes.
+- Add the beans, pop on a lid and simmer for 20 minutes.

 Nutrition Information: